 In addition to covering core coaching principles and frameworks, the course incorporates coaching psychology, creative approaches to coaching and current thinking on presence, energy and developing reflective inquiry.
 This eclectic blend ensures that the course is both challenging and holistic.
 This is a high level qualification and requires dedication and commitment to complete the highly interactive taught elements, the 20 hours coaching at a senior level and the three substantial assignments.

 How is the course delivered?

-- 3×2 days plus a final one-day of training – details below
+- 7 days – details below

 - Reading from course book list